edkelly-ovo/od/README.md

 ## Usage

+1. **Select Version**: Use the version selector at the top to switch between v1 and v2 pod data
-1. **Browse Pods**: The main view shows all pods as collapsible cards
+2. **Browse Pods**: The main view shows all pods as collapsible cards, sorted alphabetically
-2. **Expand Pods**: Click on a pod header to expand and see its teams
+3. **Expand Pods**: Click on a pod header to expand and see its content (leadership, solutions, teams)
+4. **View Solutions**: Click on the solutions header to expand and view all solutions for a pod
-3. **View Teams**: Each pod shows its teams with member counts
+5. **View Teams**: Each pod shows its teams with member counts and supporting member counts
-4. **Expand Teams**: Click on a team header to see all team members
+6. **Expand Teams**: Click on a team header to see all team members and supporting members
-5. **View Member Details**: Each member card displays their role, contract type, skillsets, and other relevant information
+7. **View Member Details**: Each member card displays:
+   - Role, roleGroup, and contract type
+   - Skillsets grouped by type (career, team, daily, general competencies)
+   - Supplier information (for 3rd Party Partners)
+   - Leave status (if applicable)
+8. **Supporting Members**: Supporting members are displayed separately from regular team members with distinct styling

 ## Data Files